Skip to main content

-This November, we're introducing updates to the way Impact Analysis is calculated.
+This November, we updated the way Impact Analysis is calculated.
 You can learn more here.

 Overview